isomerpages/moe-greenridgesec/_curriculum/ICT/Information Communicaion Technology (ICT).md

 In our journey to get our students to Imagine, Discover, Express, Accomplish and Serve, technology
 - deepens our teachers' design of student-centric learning experiences
-- enhances our teachers’ assessment of students' understanding and provision of formative feedback for students to - actively engages our students through a variety of platforms and ICT tools.
+- enhances our teachers’ assessment of students' understanding and provision of formative feedback for students
+-  actively engages our students through a variety of platforms and ICT tools.

 Students collaborating and sharing ideas.
 ![](/images/ICT2023/ict-02.jpg)